The Top DaVinci Resolve Keyboard Shortcuts You Need to Know!

 editingeditingediting

 Here’s a better way to do it.
 Place your play head over the part of the timeline that you want to add your edit to either with your mouse or via the transport controls you learned earlier.
 Hit Command B on your keyboard and you’ve added an edit.
-If you don’t want to add an edit to all layers, say for instance, you don’t want to cut a music then simply lock whatever tracks you don’t want to be affected.
+If you don’t want to add an edit to all layers, say for instance, you don’t want to cut a music track then simply lock whatever tracks you don’t want to be affected.

 Cutting Footage

 A common exercise when making selects is to cut out sections of footage that you know you’re not going to use.
-It could be an outtake, a sneeze, or a blink, or maybe someone walking in the .
+It could be an outtake, a sneeze, or a weird blink, or maybe someone walking in the background.
 Whatever it is you would usually find where that part of footage begins and you’d add your edit.
 We would do that with Command B, and then you’d find the part where it finishes, and you’d add your edit again.
 You’d select that part of the clip with the mouse, then hit Backspace to delete that piece of the clip.
 Sometimes you’ll want to close that gap as well, which you can do by clicking in the gap – we call this a ripple – and hitting backspace to delete it.

-Clearly, that’s a process and we can definitely speed that up.
+Clearly, that’s a long process and we can definitely speed that up.
 First of all, you can hit the Delete key or Shift Backspace if you have a small keyboard without a dedicated delete key.
 That will delete the piece of unwanted footage and it will close that ripple as well, but the real pro way of doing it is like this.

 cutting footagecutting footagecutting footage

 Find the start of the piece of footage you wish to remove and hit Command B to add your edit.
-Then navigate to the end of that piece of footage that you want to delete, but instead of hitting Command B again, this time hit Command Shift and open bracket.
+Then navigate to of that piece of footage that you want to delete, but instead of hitting Command B again, this time hit Command Shift and open bracket.
 That will add the edit, delete the piece of footage you want to remove and close the gap all in one fell swoop!

 close bracketclose bracketclose bracket